By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 OCD is a more generalized condition than what you might see in someone who has difficulty controlling only one obsession or compulsion as in an alcoholic who keeps thinking about drinking until they give in and drink.
 In OCD the compulsions don’t have that direct a relationship.

 That is a very over brief description of OCD from the DSM-4-TR.

-Obsessive Compulsive Personality Disorder involves a SIGNIFICANT impairment in self functioning.
-Someone with Obsessive Compulsive Personality Disorder does not just have a few symptoms about one thing but that is way they are all the time.
+Obsessive-Compulsive Personality Disorder involves a SIGNIFICANT impairment in self-functioning.
+Someone with Obsessive-Compulsive Personality Disorder does not just have a few symptoms about one thing but that is the way they are all the time.

-They person with Obsessive Compulsive Personality Disorder is also likely to practice “perseveration” meaning they can’t let something go.
+A person with Obsessive-Compulsive Personality Disorder is also likely to practice “perseveration” meaning they can’t let something go.
 They will keep trying to get something just right even after it no longer matters.

 Did that explain the difference?
 Feel free to leave a comment.
 I always feel compelled to reply.

 Staying connected with David Joel Miller

 Seven David Joel Miller Books are available now!